Skip to main content

 Warm Farewell Letter After Retirement or Long Service

 A warmer retirement farewell message for long service or a final career goodbye.
-It gives more room for gratitude, memory, and shared history.
+This version gives more room for gratitude, memories, and shared history.

 Dear [Team Name],